codership/galera/Docs_tommi/python3/source/monitoringthecluster.rst

 multiple membership changes and the loss of quorum).
 A split-brain condition is also possible.

-If no other node in the cluster is connected to the primary component (that is, all nodes belong to the same component, which is a non-primary component) the cluster must be manually rebootstrapped.
+If no other node in the cluster is connected to the :term:`Primary Component` (that is, all nodes belong to the same component, which is a non-primary component) the cluster must be manually rebootstrapped.
 If this is the case,